 Again, it’s not a question of the fruit being toxic to dogs in any way, but rather the fact that dogs cannot digest pomegranates effectively enough for their body to make use of them.

 The seeds are especially bad for this, and that’s before you also consider the fact that they can be quite the tricky thing for dogs to eat overall.

-That isn’t just a case of them getting stuck in your pet’s teeth – it also related to the choking hazard overall they can represent, or even intestinal blockage.
+That isn’t just a case of them getting stuck in your pet’s teeth – it is also related to the choking hazard overall they can represent or even intestinal blockage.

 Young dogs and puppies are often quite enthusiastic eaters, and that means that they tend to tear through their food without stopping for breath or chewing things into smaller pieces.

 That can be a bit of a disaster for pomegranate seeds.